idio-sync/romm-comm/README.md

 - Caching system, the bot onnly fetches fresh stats if that particular stat has updated since last fetch

 In Progress
-- Request System: Make and manage ROM requests entirely in Discord.
-Currently functional but want to do a usability/formattiong pass.
 - RomM User Management: Manage users, automatically create RomM account for users with specific role

 Planned (if possible)